 - passing on or receiving relevant revalidation and appraisal information from previous and future employers and designated bodies

 - meeting our legal and regulatory obligations in reference to the revalidation legislation and national guidance

 - notifying you of content provided by us which is likely to be relevant and useful

 When you book on to an FPM event we need to collect and use information about you for the purposes of event administration.
 Your name, organisation and job title may be printed on a name badge or delegate list made available during the event to other delegates, exhibitors and sponsors.
 We may take photographs during an event for use in publications and/or social media.
-We will make it clear when we plan to take photographs, so if you don’t want your photograph being used in this way, let a member of FPM staff know when you register at the event.
+We will make it clear when we plan to take photographs, so if you don’t want your photograph being used in this way, let a member of FPM know.

-When you contribute to a consultation, research project or survey we may need to collect and use information about you such as your name and contact details.
-By submitting a contribution, you are consenting to it being shared with the relevant parties, such as an FPM committee or working group, but we will not share your contribution more widely without your express permission.
+When you contribute to an FPM research project or survey we may need to collect and use information about you such as your name and contact details.
+We use members’ contributions to inform specific projects, but we will not share your contribution more widely, either within FPM, or externally, without your express permission.